LambdaSchool/Sprint-Challenge--SQL/README.md

 In the following, there will be more columns that you have to add in various tables, not just the columns listed here.

-1. Write `CREATE TABLE` statements for tables `organization`, `channel`, `user`, and `message`.
+1. Write `CREATE TABLE` statements for tables `organization`, `channel`, `user`, - DONE and `message`.

    1. `organization`.
-This table should at least have column(s):
+This table should at least have column(s): - DONE
       * `name`

    2. `channel`.
-This table should at least have column(s):
+This table should at least have column(s): - DONE
       * `name`

    3. `user`.
-This table should at least have column(s):
+This table should at least have column(s): - DONE
       * `name`

    4. `message`.
-This table should have at least columns(s):
+This table should have at least columns(s): - DONE

-      * `post_time`--the timestamp of when the message was posted
+      * `post_time`--the timestamp of when the message was posted - DONE
         * See [Date types in SQLite](https://www.sqlite.org/datatype3.html#date_and_time_datatype).
           Also see the SQLite function `datetime()`.

-      * `content`--the message content itself
+      * `content`--the message content itself - DONE

-2. Add additional foreign keys needed to the above tables, if any.
+2. Add additional foreign keys needed to the above tables, if any. - DONE

-3. Add additional join tables needed, if any.
+3. Add additional join tables needed, if any. - DONE

 4. Write `INSERT` queries to add information to the database.